Introduction

 I think the job of a data analyst is to analyze and derive business insights from the data.

-Here are the few things you need to do to excel in this role:
+Here are a few things you need to do to excel in this role:

 - Be detail-oriented.
 You must be able to spot mistakes that others will miss